Skip to Content Top

 Minimizes Condensation

-Adding insulation to exterior walls will modify the dew point, eliminating indoor dampness.
-Condensation occurs when hot air comes into contact with cold walls, creating water vapor formation.
+Spray foam insulation on basement walls helps prevent condensation, which can lead to dampness.
+Condensation occurs when hot air comes into contact with cold walls, forming water vapor.

 This collected moisture saturates the building’s interior, causing excessive indoor humidity.
 Unlike conventional insulation types, spray foam interior wall insulation prevents condensation from forming, reducing moisture problems.